 The credit profile of the International Finance Facility for Immunisation (IFFIm, Aa1 stable) reflects very high liquidity, the strong commitment from donor governments and the involvement of the World Bank (IBRD, Aaa stable) as treasury manager.
-While IFFIm's role as a financing vehicle implies no paid-in-capital or loan portfolio, the supranational's low gearing ratio (net debt represents just 18.8% of the present value of donor pledges) indicates low leverage and a high level of flexibility in the unlikely event that donor pledges fail to materialize.
-IFFIm also benefits from a strong liquidity policy, consistently holding liquid assets in the amount of 1.5 times annual debt-service needs.
+While IFFIm's role as a financing vehicle implies no paid-in-capital or loan portfolio, the supranational's low gearing ratio (as of December 2019, net debt amounted to just 10% of the present value of donor pledges) indicates low leverage and a high level of flexibility in the unlikely event that donor pledges fail to materialize.
+IFFIm also benefits from a strong liquidity policy, consistently holding liquid assets in excess of annual debt-service needs.

-IFFIm's strong gearing and liquidity positions are partially offset by high donor concentration, with the UK (Aa2 stable) and France (Aa2 positive) representing 80% of remaining pledges.
+IFFIm's strong gearing and liquidity positions are partially offset by high donor concentration, with the UK (Aa2 negative) and France (Aa2 stable) representing over 80% of remaining pledges as of December 2019.
 Because its revenue structure is reliant on the receipt of donors' pledges, IFFIm's rating is closely linked to the creditworthiness of its sovereign donors.
 Donor concentration risk is partially offset by the IBRD's robust risk management framework, which has ample flexibility to adjust leverage and disbursements in the event of negative rating actions on its largest donors, the UK and France.

-Positive rating momentum for IFFIm would emerge if the creditworthiness of its largest donors, the UK and France, were to improve.
-A significant decrease in the concentration of sovereign donors' pledges would also be credit positive.
+Positive ratings momentum for IFFIm would emerge if the creditworthiness of its largest donors, the UK and France, were to improve materially.
+A significant decrease in the concentration of donor pledges would also be credit positive.

-A material deterioration in the creditworthiness of its donors could lead to downward pressure on IFFIm's rating, particularly if the deterioration led to a downgrade of the UK and France.
-A weakening of the gearing ratio limits, or a change in treasury manager, neither of which we consider likely, would also be credit negative.
+Further material deterioration in the creditworthiness of IFFIm's donors could place downward pressure on IFFIm's rating, particularly if a significant deterioration impacts the UK or France, IFFIm's largest donors.
+A weakening of risk management practices, or a significant increase in leverage would also be credit negative events that could pressure the rating.